salvacorts/Distributed-Hash-Table/README.md

 To correct for routing failure when RESUMING nodes, we changed our replication protocol.
 Instead of chain replication, a node receiving a request multicasts it to all 3 replicated nodes, so the key copies can be recovered after a node resumption.

-## Servers

-EC2:

-54.200.80.137:10145

-Planetlab:

-See servers.txt